HenestrosaDev/ios-interview-questions/README.md

 	I would use the `AVAudioPlayer` class in Swift.
 It's designed for playing audio files from your app bundle or file system.
 It supports formats like `.mp3`, `.wav`, `.m4a`, etc. and allows control over playback (play, pause, stop)

-	Here is an example code snippet that shows how to play a sound file named `mySoundFile.mp3` from the app's main bundle:
+	Here's an example code snippet that shows how to play a sound file named `mySoundFile.mp3` from the app's main bundle:

 	```swift
 	import AVFoundation